 ritten almost 650 years ago by William Langland, Piers Plowman enters the mind of a wanderer, Will, as he falls asleep in the Malvern Hills, dreams of a ‘fair field full of folk’ and embarks on a quest to find Truth.
-Conceived and produced by multi-award-winning arts company Penned in the Margins, Fair Field re-imagines Piers Plowman for the twenty-first century through site-responsive performances, an exhibition at the National Poetry Library, educational workshops and more.
+Conceived and produced by multi-award-winning arts company Penned in the Margins, Fair Field re-imagined Piers Plowman for the twenty-first century through site-responsive performances, an exhibition at the National Poetry Library, a series of podcasts, educational workshops and more.
 Fair Field invites you to enter the psychedelic dreamscape of Piers Plowman — to explore a world of inequality, political corruption and spiritual crisis that is uncannily like our own.

 We are indebted to individual givers who raised over £4,000 towards the project via our Crowdfunder campaign.
 In particular those who:

 Alex Preston, Amaan Hyder, Amber Massie-Blomfield, Angela France, Anne Playle, Anthony Bale, Bethan Kilfoil, Chris Gribble, Chris Larkin, Claire Murphy-Morgan, Gavin Stewart, Jarred McGinnis, Jeremy Osborne, Malcolm Chillcott, Meryl Pugh, Miriam Patrick, Niall Munro, Owen Davies, Rachel Piercey, Rishi Dastidar, Rob Spence, Rosemary’s Sealpup, Sam Hawkins, Sarah Hesketh, Sarah Hymas, Sherry Neyhus, Siddhartha Bose, Simon Barraclough, Sirius Gibson, Stephen Page, Susannah Herbert